Seattle's transportation future, part I

 This week’s “Getting There” might be of interest to the gazillions of bus riders (of which I was one until this morning*) who have not yet gotten access to the H1N1 vaccine.

 This flu season I’m more concerned than ever about air flow or lack thereof on public transportation.
 As I ride the bus daily to and from work, I’ve always been concerned about the air quality and if I’m breathing in the germs for the person standing next to me.
-Is there anything that Metro and Sound Transit can or is doing to mitigate this problem? …
+Is there anything that Metro and Sound Transit can or …